Law AS & A Level

 Law is a new subject for most students joining York College.
 Studying this subject will give you an understanding of the way law influences and affects many aspects of our lives.
 It is a fascinating, dynamic and stimulating course which will equip you with a broad understanding of how our legal system works and how our laws are made, applied and changed.
 It will equip you with skills of logic and reasoning and you will develop knowledge which will serve you well in your studies, work and life.

 A Level Law is a well-established course which has for many years developed students’ knowledge and understanding of the law.
 It also allows students to develop skills of analysis, evaluation, independent research and problem-solving skills (academic and practical) which are valued by employers and universities.
-Law is a subject which provides students useful knowledge for life.
+Law is a subject which provides students with useful knowledge for life.
 It is relevant and useful for a wide range of university courses and jobs.

 What will I study?